Updated June 22nd, 2022 by Travel the Greek Way

 Taste the delicious Greek pastry sweet called Bougatsa filled with cream and cinnamon – in a very traditional environment.
 Look out for Bougatsa Chania shop at Apokoronou 37 st. a few minutes’ walk from Old Port.

 For your first day, you can swim in the Blue Flag awarded beach of Chrysi Akti (Golden Sand) beach, only 3 km west of Chania.
-The waters are excellent, a well-organized beach with sunbeds, umbrellas, changing rooms, showers, and a lifeguard.
+The waters are excellent, with a well-organized beach with sunbeds, umbrellas, changing rooms, showers, and a lifeguard.
 Take a taxi or take a public bus to get very easily there.

 Day 2.
 Go to the Spectacular Beach of Balos